![]() |

 GPIO usage

 GPIO pins are used to control relays, LEDs and one button switch in the Pi's immediate neighbourhood.
-Three open drain outputs in a small extra module control slightly remote (10m) periphery via shielded cable and acts as guard to the virtually un-protected Raspberry IO pins.
+Three open drain outputs in a small extra module control slightly remote (10m) periphery via shielded cable and acts as guard to the virtually non-protected Raspberry IO pins.

 The GPIO configuration definitions are found in file sweetHome2.h.